Jonesterw/UIForge/README.md

 -   Inspire developers with a diverse gallery of effects and layouts.
 -   Encourage a collaborative, friendly community of web developers.
--   Show the artistic side of front-end development.

 ## License